JulianKemmerer/PipelineC/docs/VHDL_DESIGN.md

 dependency lists, I/O registers, fork/join and bypass alignment, and flat-versus-hierarchical placement; full sky130 runs remain opt-in.

-The accepted gate artifact exercises this association end to end: the generic planner's 31-slice / 32-stage VHDL snapshot passes 141 ordered vectors at 31-cycle latency, and mapping those same bytes produces 160.43 MHz with zero unmapped cells.
-The arithmetic fixture independently passes at 32 slices / 33 stages and 180.05 MHz despite having no stage-sized helper function.
+The accepted gate and arithmetic artifacts exercise this association end to
+end: a VHDL snapshot passes its full ordered-vector functional test at the generic planner's chosen slice count, and mapping those same bytes produces the accepted fmax with zero unmapped cells.
 Exact hashes are recorded in [`divider_qor_acceptance.json`](../src/tests/pypeline_tests/qor/divider_qor_acceptance.json).

-The arithmetic continuity benchmark independently freezes and verifies the model-V4 artifacts returned by normal sweeps.
-At 180 MHz, the first 49-stage shape measured 164.69 MHz; the bounded chunked-MUX neighbor then produced 49 slices / 50 stages, passed all 141 vectors at 49-cycle latency, and remapped to 194.22 MHz from the same VHDL bytes.
-Its machine-readable evidence lives under the benchmark's caller-selected output directory rather than in the normal test suite.

 `divider_struct_mux_bench.py` applies the same immutable-byte check after wrapping the Divider's loop-carried 32-bit values in a struct.
-The emitted composite-MUX VHDL compiles and simulates all 141 vectors, and the exact 49-slice snapshot remaps to 194.2227 MHz.
-This specifically exercises the stage-0 pack, two stage-local SLV selections, final unpack, and ordinary pipeline-map alignment rather than merely testing the scalar MUX path again.
+This specifically exercises the stage-0 SLV pack, two stage-local SLV selections, and the final unpack — the composite-MUX lowering path ("Building a pipelined architecture", above) — rather than merely testing the scalar MUX path again.

+Current accepted fmax/slice numbers for all of these (which recipe and `MODEL_VERSION` they were taken under, and which remain live acceptance gates) are tracked in [`pypeline_TESTS.md`](pypeline_TESTS.md#related), not here — they are evidence about the synthesis recipe and device model, not about this file's own VHDL-lowering correctness, and belong to one owner so they can't drift out of sync with it.